Glocal-Open-Source/volunteer-program-guide/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the {BOOK NAME} project is released with a [Contributor Code of Conduct](CONDUCT.md).
+Please note that the GLOCAL Data Analysis Handbook project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By contributing to this project you agree to abide by its terms.